nick-prater/newstead-pre-school/content/prospectus.md

 For the current fees, please ask the pre-school manager, [Pat McGowan](/staff/pat_mcgowan.html).

-Fees must still be paid if children are absent without notice for a short period of time.
+Fees must still be paid if children are absent for a short period of time.
 If your child has to be absent over a long period of time, talk to [Pat McGowan](/staff/pat_mcgowan.html) who is the pre-school manager.